-Bicycle Facilities As bicycling becomes a more important element of everyday transportation, facilities are defined across industrial areas to connect neighborhoods, but also to connect activities along University Avenue into the heart of the industrial area.
-In January, 2014 the City released its draft of the Draft Bikeways Plan.
-It can be found at: http://www.stpaul.gov/index.aspx?nid=4604 When the Bikeways Plan is adopted it will be incorporated into this document by reference.
-Some of the recommendations are referenced below.
+Bicycle Facilities As bicycling becomes a more important element of everyday transportation, facilities are being defined across industrial areas to connect neighborhoods, but also to connect activities along University Avenue into the heart of the industrial area.
+The "long term potential" links that were recommended by the West Midway Industrial Area Task Force were informed by existing plans and have in turn informed the draft Citywide Bikeways Plan.
+In January 2014 the City released the Draft Bikeways Plan, with final adoption of the Plan anticipated in 2014.
+When the Bikeways Plan is adopted it will be incorporated into this document by reference.